-This course is designed especially to fit persons for teaching Sloyd and Industrial Drawing.
-Admission to it can be gained by persons holding teachers' certificates and by graduates of High or Normal Schools or Colleges, or by others giving satisfactory evidence of attainments necessary to secure a teacher's certificate in this State.
+Admission to this department can be gained by persons holding teachers' certificates and by graduates of High or Normal Schools or Colleges, or by others giving satisfactory evidence of attainments necessary to secure a teacher's certificate in this state.
+At present, two courses are offered-Sloyd and Domestic Science.
+These courses are designed to fit persons to teach these subjects.